 Family law cases can involve heavy emotions, even under optimal circumstances.
 These emotions can be heightened if you receive an unfavorable court decision.
 If you believe that the court’s final decision was made in an unfair or unjust way, you may have a case for an appeal.
-To file an appeal in a California family court, you should first contact an experienced California family law appeals lawyer who can help you navigate the process.
+To file an appeal in a California family court, you should first contact an experienced California family law appeals lawyer who can show you how to file an appeal in a California family court.

 HIRE AN APPEALS LAWYER FROM QUINN & DWORAKOWSKI, LLP